gbordyugov/cs143/README.md

 # My take on CS143 Compilers from Stanford

-Here are my humble attempts to solve the assignments from [the CS143 Compilers](http://web.stanford.edu/class/cs143/) at Stanford.
+Here are my humble attempts to solve the assignments from [the CS143 Compilers course](http://web.stanford.edu/class/cs143/) at Stanford.